Google’s E-A-T Explained

 According to the search giant itself, “for these ‘YMYL’ pages, we assume that users expect us to operate with our strictest standards of trustworthiness and safety.
 As such, where our algorithms detect that a user’s query relates to a ‘YMYL’ topic, we will give more weight in our ranking systems to factors like our understanding of the authoritativeness, expertise, or trustworthiness of the pages we present in the response.”

-YMYL basically follows this idea: If the page’s purpose involves happiness, health, financial, or anything related, it’s likely to fall under higher scrutiny.
+YMYL basically follows this idea: If the page’s purpose involves happiness, health, finances, or anything related, it’s likely to fall under higher scrutiny.

 How do we know that E-A-T is a ranking factor?

 Another piece of evidence that the E-A-T principles are important is the amount of information about it in Google’s Search Quality Rater Guidelines.
 This document for Google employees who check website quality lists the E-A-T principles.

 What is a search quality evaluator (search quality rater)?

 Google contracts people to rate how good their search results are.
 They do this by looking at actual searches, then rating the pages that come up in the top results.
 They are called quality raters.

 Quality raters cannot change the Google search page.
 If a person marks a listing as low quality, the page will not be banned or lose ranking.